Contact the Fermilab Saturday Morning Physics team.

 Dr. Gollapinni is an Assistant Professor of Physics at UTK, but works at Fermilab about one-third of the year.
 Prior to that, she worked at Fermilab as a post-doc, through Kansas State University, full time.
 She received her PhD in physics from Wayne State University and did her undergraduate work in India at Sri Venkateswara University, which is in the eastern coastal province of Andhra Pradesh.

 Also, Sowjanya is on the Fermilab Users’ Executive Committee, where she focuses on issues of diversity and inclusion in STEM, particularly at Fermilab and at universities in the southern US.
 Find out more about Sowjanya.
+And here is a video about a recent interaction she had with one of our students..

 Elliott McCrory, Fermilab – Co-Chair